Detroit Casinos Report $106.9M Revenue for August

 However, while MGM is still the largest, its casino revenue was down 4% compared to last year.

-Hollywood Casino saw the biggest revenue fall, with its figures down 13% to $22.8m.
-MotorCity Casino was the only casino to show gains – its revenue increased 1.4% to £31.2m.
+Hollywood Casino saw the most significant revenue fall, with its figures down 13% to $22.8m.
+MotorCity Casino was the only casino to show gains; its revenue increased 1.4% to $31.2M.

-It was recently announced by the Michigan Gaming Control Board (MGCB) that Detroit’s three casinos had their commercial casino licences renewed.
+The Michigan Gaming Control Board (MGCB) recently announced that Detroit’s three casinos had their commercial casino licences renewed.

 The licences will be up for renewal once again in September 2026.